jalalabdul/jalalabdul.github.io/_posts/2017-11-02-clean-canteen-bali.md

 categories: Branding
 thumbnail: "02"
 ---
-We are from Clean Canteen, a restaurant that offers a healthy, clean, and organic food in Petitenget.
+Clean Canteen is a newly born restaurant in Petitenget that offers a healthy, clean, and organic food.